What is ADHD?

 Renowned Mental Health Centers.
 Serene Private Facilities.
 Inpatient Rehab Programs Vary.Mental Health Helpline (855) 940-6125

 Proven recovery success experience, backed by a Team w/ History of:

 Types of ADHD

-ADHD is a mental disorder that affects many people, and there are different types of this disorder.
-Types of ADHD can be an inattentive type or hyperactive-impulsive type.
+There are various varieties of ADHD, a mental illness that affects a large population.
+Types of ADHD can be an inattentive type or a hyperactive-impulsive type.